 This means they start building some savings up.
 They also learn to live on less than they have.
 This is just as important as having savings (if not more) because it builds discipline.

 Wealth Creation Ideas – Pay Into A Pension

 Paying into a pension isn’t sexy!
 But it has a two-fold benefit for those who do it.
 Obviously it means you have some savings if you need it later in life.
 But it also means you pay less tax because the pension outgoings isn’t taxed.
 This effectively lowers your income for tax purposes.

 This will depend on your individual circumstances of course, but it’s well worth investigating.
 The other benefit for many pensions is that your employer pays into your ‘pot’ too.
 In some cases your employer will match your pension amount so you’ll be doubling up your savings each time you pay in.

 Wealth Creation Ideas – The Latte Factor

 David Back in his book The Automatic Millionaire talk s about what he refers to as ‘the latte factor’.
 The latte factor refers to your spending on things which you don’t really need.
 Let’s say each day at work you treat yourself to a latte from the coffee shop.
-An Americano, for example, in the UK, from Costa Coffee is £2.65.
-Each day let’s say I buy an Americano from Costa coffee shop.
+A Latte, for example, in the UK, from Costa Coffee is £2.65.
+Each day let’s say I buy an Latte from Costa coffee shop.

 It’s a treat for myself because I deserve it and work hard etc. !
 Over 5 days I will have spent £13.25.
 In an average working year (let’s day 50 weeks and not count holidays) that’s £662.50!
 That’s $923.72 if you’re in the US.
 So maybe it’s not a big deal?
 But what if I also buy a donut and a piece of cake?
 Over time, ‘the latte factor’ can eat into your earnings.
 If you think about what this money could do for you in a savings or investment account, you’ll start to think more about it!